chauff/cse1500-web-transcripts/_practicals/assignment-http-design.md

 ### 4.2)

 Find **three** examples of your chosen board game (in 2D) that can be played online in a modern browser (laptop or desktop, not a mobile device).
-Consider the web application's design (focus on the game screen) based on the **web design principles** covered in class.
+Consider the web application's design (focus on the game screen) based on the **web design principles** covered in class: to what extent do they fulfill them?.
 Record the game URLs.
-Which **three design aspects** stand out positively or negatively?
-Make a screenshot of each example and annotate the positive/negative aspects.

 ### 4.3)

 Which *game features* in the game examples of 4.2) stand out positively and which stand out negatively? (e.g. particular animations, sounds, information conveyed about the game to the players ...).
 Why?
-Discuss **three** positive and **three** negative features in total.
+Discuss **three** positive and **three** negative features.

 ---

 ## 5. Design your own board game app

 Having looked at at least three existing implementations of your chosen board game (Exercise 4.2), you are now in a position to design your own game interface.

+//TODO: wireframe demo game link
-Similar to the wireframe example in the course book (check Chapter 2 if you have not done so yet) and the [demo code wireframes](demo-code/balloons-wireframes), start designing your own application.
+Similar to the wireframe example of the demo game, start designing your own application.
 Create one **splash screen** and one **game screen**.
 As pointed out already, your web application should be designed for the standard Desktop interface.
 Use the software of your choice to create those wireframes.
 If you do not have any software installed on your machine that can be used for this purpose ... online platforms specifically for wireframe design are just a web search away, e.g. the simple [wireframe.cc](https://wireframe.cc/) or the more elaborate [NinjaMock](https://ninjamock.com/) and [Gliffy](https://www.gliffy.com/).

 ### 5.1)